 Post-Baccalaureate Pre-Medicine (Post-Bac.
 Certificate)

-If you’ve applied to medical school and been denied admission, Creighton’s certificate in post-baccalaureate medicine may be a perfect option for you.
-This program will help you strengthen your credentials and skills in order to better prepare you for the rigors of medical school at Creighton University.
+If you’ve applied to medical school and been denied admission, Creighton University’s Post-Baccalaureate Pre-Medical Program with Health Sciences - Multicultural and Community Affairs (HS-MACA) may be a perfect option for you.
+This program will help you strengthen your credentials and skills in order to better prepare you for the rigors of medical school.

 When you pursue a certificate in post-baccalaureate medicine, you’ll be part of a 13-month experience that combines academic coursework with exam preparation, mentoring and clinical skills training, as well as a pre-matriculation session.

 Successful post-baccalaureate students will be prepared to enter into medical school by:

 - meeting or exceeding minimum standards on the MCAT (Medical College Admission Test)

 - excelling in the classroom with enhanced academic skills

 - being a positive influence on his or her peers,